alifyasa/git-faker/README.md

 # Git Faker

-Sampling git commits based on non-homogeneous poisson process with custom lambda function
+Simulate git commit using non-homogenenous poisson process and create a git repository based on simulation result.

 ## Initializing Environment